tsosi-org/tsosi-app/backend/tsosi/data/README.md

 We need to remove this constraint with the following upgrades:

 - We need a solid process of transfer de-duplication.
 When that is available, we should not be worried anymore about ingesting twice the same dataset as it will be flagged as duplicated and thus discarded or at least ignored.

+    EDIT: This can be delayed until we get data from multiple sources (not only recipients, infras, but also emitters and/or intermediaries).

 - Additionally The platform should offer a way to explore and correct the data for the trusted users.